kirtoka/-Azure-Cloud-DevOps-Project2/README.md

 ## 🌻 Overview
-This is the Project #2 of the the UDACITY Nanodegree "Cloud DevOps using Microsoft Azure" provides integration Python Flask app to predict housing prices with Azure Pipelines to enable Continuous Delivery to Azure App Service.
+This is the Project #2 of the the UDACITY Nanodegree "Cloud DevOps using Microsoft Azure" provides deployment Python Flask application for prediction housing prices by using Continuous Integration and Continuous Delivery (CI/CD) on the Azure platform.
+Automated code testing has been implemented using GitHub Actions.
+After the web app successful deployment, we will see how machine learning prediction works.

 ## 💼 Project Plan
 * Preparation: